Kurt Beardslee, Executive Director

 Jamie is instrumental in data collection, analysis, and reporting aspects of most Wild Fish Conservancy projects.
 He has been conducting fisheries research and restoration projects in the Northwest since 1996.
 He has extensive experience designing and implementing field studies to evaluate fish presence, species composition, distribution, abundance, and fitness.
 Jamie lives with his family in Olympia, Washington.

 Aaron Jorgenson joined the Wild Fish Conservancy in March of 2012, to which he brings his passion for ecological restoration and his dedication to the bioregion he calls home.
-Aaron earned his Bachelors of Science in marine biology and forest ecology at the University of Washington where he wrote a field guide to native edible species of Washington State.
-He’s worked in the Tarboo valley as a field biologist and restoration ecologist for the Northwest Watershed Institute, and throughout the northwest as a stream typing field technician for West Fork Environmental.
-Aaron grew up hunting, fishing, and hiking throughout the Pacific Northwest and carries on the pact he made with the land as a child to always protect it.
-He lives in Tacoma, where he enjoys the good life as a sailor, adventurer, and guitarist in a heavy metal band.
+Aaron earned his Bachelor of Science degree in marine biology and forest ecology from the University of Washington where he wrote a field guide on native, edible flora and fauna of the Puget Sound Basin.
+He has worked in the Tarboo Valley as a field biologist and restoration ecologist for the Northwest Watershed Institute, and throughout the region as a stream typing field technician for West Fork Environmental.
+Aaron grew up hunting, fishing and hiking throughout the Pacific Northwest.
+When he is not working in the field or building geographic information systems he spends his time surfing and sailing.
+Most recently Aaron received a certification in wetland delineation from the Wetland Training Institute.

 Stephen Kropp, E.I.T.
 Hydrologist | Civil Engineer